 The ultimate gazetting of the rules was preceded by developments that included a consultation process that started in November 2021 when draft rules were published for public comment.
-An area that raised some concern during the consultation on the Auditing Profession Act Amendment was the inclusion of search and seizure provisions to align with the legislation of other financial bodies reporting to National of the concerns expressed by stakeholders during the promulgation of the amendments.
+An area that raised some concern during the consultation on the Auditing Profession Act Amendment was the inclusion of search and seizure provisions to align with the legislation of other financial bodies reporting to National Treasury.
+"The way in which the rules articulate how and when these powers will be implemented will allay many of the concerns expressed by stakeholders during the promulgation of the amendments.
 Importantly, following public comments, we have incorporated the insertion of sub-rule (4) under rule 30, which provides persons from whom search and seizure consent is required to elect to have their legal representative present prior to consenting to the search and seizure," said IRBA Acting CEO Imre Nagy.